Source: https://medium.com/beqode/using-laravel-passport-with-react-native-8e1d159df3f

 }We again create a user using the

-helper method.
-Next we create a valid password reset token using thePassword
+factoryhelper method.
+Next we create a valid password reset token using thePasswordfacade.The value of

 Next we’ll test submitting the password reset page, starting with using an invalid email address.